pgxn/pgxnclient/docs/usage.rst

     http://api.pgxn.org/.

 ``--verbose``
-    Print more informations during the process.
+    Print more information during the process.

 ``--yes``
     Assume affirmative answer to all questions.
 Useful for unattended scripts.